mohammedwaleed171/Tech_Portfolio/README.md

 <h2> Certification / Qualification  </h2>
 <h3><a href="https://www.tryhackme.com/">TryHackMe's Security Engineering</a></h3>
 <p align="center"><img src="https://tryhackme-certificates.s3-eu-west-1.amazonaws.com/THM-EONT1KZEP5.png" height="40%" width="40%" /><p/></p> <br/>
--<b>Introduction to Security Engineering</b><br/>-Acquire the foundations for security engineering.
+<b>Introduction to Security Engineering</b>-Acquire the foundations for security engineering.
 Learn about security principles, cryptography fundamentals, and identity management basics.<br/>
--<b>Threats and Risks</b><br/>-Understand how security engineers help their organisations to identify threats and risks to better manage them.<br/>
+<b>Threats and Risks</b>-Understand how security engineers help their organisations to identify threats and risks to better manage them.<br/>
--<b>Network and System Security</b><br/>-Explore principles of network & system security, including secure protocols, hardening OS, cloud, and network devices using the latest techniques.<br/>
+<b>Network and System Security</b>-Explore principles of network & system security, including secure protocols, hardening OS, cloud, and network devices using the latest techniques.<br/>
--<b>Software Security</b><br/>-Understand how security integrates into the development process of an application, and learn how to mitigate common vulnerabilities in web applications.<br/>
+<b>Software Security</b>-Understand how security integrates into the development process of an application, and learn how to mitigate common vulnerabilities in web applications.<br/>
--<b>Managing Incidents</b><br/>-Understand how security engineers help their organisations during an incident to reduce the impact of the incident.
+<b>Managing Incidents</b>-Understand how security engineers help their organisations during an incident to reduce the impact of the incident.

 <h3><a href="https://www.tryhackme.com/">TryHackMe's SOC L1 </a></h3>
 <br/>
--<b>Cyber Defence Frameworks</b><br/>-Discover frameworks and policies that help establish a good security posture.
+<b>Cyber Defence Frameworks</b>-Discover frameworks and policies that help establish a good security posture.
 Learn how organisations use these in defensive strategies. <br/>
--<b>Cyber Threat Intelligence</b><br/> -Learn about identifying and using available security knowledge to mitigate and manage potential adversary actions.
+<b>Cyber Threat Intelligence</b>-Learn about identifying and using available security knowledge to mitigate and manage potential adversary actions. <br/>
--<b>Network Security and Traffic Analysis</b> -Understand the core concepts of Network Security and Traffic Analysis to spot and probe network anomalies using industry tools and techniques.
+<b>Network Security and Traffic Analysis</b>-Understand the core concepts of Network Security and Traffic Analysis to spot and probe network anomalies using industry tools and techniques. <br/>
--<b>Endpoint Security Monitoring</b> -Monitoring activity on workstations is essential, as that’s where adversaries spend the most time trying to achieve their objectives. <br/>
+<b>Endpoint Security Monitoring</b>-Monitoring activity on workstations is essential, as that’s where adversaries spend the most time trying to achieve their objectives. <br/>
--<b>Security Information and Event Management</b> -Understand how SIEM works and get comfortable creating simple and advanced search queries to look for specific answers from the ingested logs. <br/>
+<b>Security Information and Event Management</b>-Understand how SIEM works and get comfortable creating simple and advanced search queries to look for specific answers from the ingested logs. <br/>
--<b>Digital Forensics and Incident Response</b> -Understand what forensic artifacts are present in the Windows and Linux Operating Systems, how to collect them, and leverage them to investigate security incidents. <br/>
+<b>Digital Forensics and Incident Response</b>-Understand what forensic artifacts are present in the Windows and Linux Operating Systems, how to collect them, and leverage them to investigate security incidents. <br/>
--<b>Phishing</b> -Learn how to analyze and defend against phishing emails.
+<b>Phishing</b>-Learn how to analyze and defend against phishing emails.
 Investigate real-world phishing attempts using a variety of techniques. <br/>

 <h2>👨‍💻 SOC / Blue Team Projects </h2>